pinterest/elixir-thrift/README.md

 `worker_count`   | positive integer | The number of acceptor workers available to take requests `name`  | atom | (Optional) The name of the server.
 The server's pid becomes registered to this name.
 If not specified, the handler module's name is used.
 `max_restarts` | non negative integer | The number of times to restart (see the next option) `max_seconds`  | non negative integer | The number of seconds.
-This is used by the suprvisor to determine when to crash.
+This is used by the supervisor to determine when to crash.
 If a server restarts `max_restarts` times in `max_seconds` then the supervisor crashes.

 The server defines a Supervisor, which can be added to your application's supervision tree.
 When adding the server to your applications supervision tree, use the `supervisor` function rather than the `worker` function.